-August is the last month of winter in New Zealand.
-The weather can be rather changeable, often rainy (especially in the North lsland) with a mixture of stormy wet weather fronts and fine, sunny yet cool spells throughout the month.
+August is the last month of winter in New Zealand, and the weather can be quite rainy (especially on the North Island) and cold with a mixture of stormy, wet fronts and sunny yet cool spells throughout the month.

-Pros of Visiting New Zealand in August
+New Zealand Weather in August

 The average temperatures, weather, and days of precipitation vary depending on where you on in New Zealand, with the North Island experiencing warmer highs and lows but more rain, on average, in August each year.

 On the South Island, Queenstown and Christchurch experience around seven days of precipitation in August with lows of 34 F and 37 F and highs of 50 F and 54 F, respectively.
 On the other hand, North Island cities like the Bay of Islands have lows in the mid-40s and highs in the upper 50s and lower 60s but experience more rain with 13 to 16 days of precipitation throughout the month.